What Languages Are Spoken in Panama

 Panamanian itself is not a language.
 However, Panamanian Spanish is the language spoken in Panama.
 It is also known as Castilian and is associated with the various forms of Caribbean Spanish.

 The main difference between Spanish and Panamanian Spanish is the pronunciation of some syllables.
-For example, in some words, the English sound ch, as in chips, is replaced by the English sound sh, as in she.
+For example, in some words, the English sound ch, as in chips, is replaced by the English sound sh, as in her.
 Panamanian Spanish has also introduced a variety of terms lexically.

 Panama’s Dominant Languages